[updated 13 August 2018]

 - What are the implications of abandoning the notion of a universal safety net?

 Since the middle of the twentieth century, Australia has committed to a universal safety net for all who live here.
-Partly this has been in response to the realisation since the Second World War that human rights for all people are important to guarantee peace and social cohesion.
+Partly this has been in response to the realisation that human rights for all people are important to guarantee peace and social cohesion.
 Partly, it is due to the Australian sense of a fair go for everyone and the notion that no one in a prosperous country such as ours should be condemned to poverty.
 Finally, it is due to an empathetic realisation that anyone of us could fall on hard times; and if that happened to us, we would like there to be a safety net.

 It is important to see how our treatment of people who need SRSS payments is part of a wider pattern of exclusion of certain groups.
 In Australia, we see similar policies enacted against those on Disability Support Pension, Newstart Allowance, Youth Allowance and Austudy.